markusthemaker/co2watch/README.md

 - Best printed on semi-transparent paper; cut-out and place in front of 3D print

 ## Assembly
-- It is advised to step-by-step wire up the CO2 Monitor, and testing each added item with the debug code snippets
+It is strongly advised to wire up the components step-by-step, and testing each added functionaly with the debug code snippets in the ino file.
+After each functional entity is tested, the full assembly is fully operational on a breadboard.
+At this point the transfer into the 3D printed housing can begin :)
-- Step-by-Step assembly

 ![Image](img/build.jpg)

 ## Operation